 When can the individual return to activity?

 Once an athlete has rested and replenished the fluids and electrolytes lost from their sweat, they can usually return to play during that same exercise session or practice.
-Determining the athlete’s sweat rate could be beneficial for their knowledge in understanding their body’s requirement of fluid during exercise and how to appropriately replenish water stores after exercise.
+It is likely for the athlete to experience persistent cramping if fluid and electrolytes have not been adequately replaced.
+Determining the athlete’s sweat rate could be beneficial for their knowledge in understanding their body’s requirement of fluid during exercise and how to appropriately replenish water stores and electrolytes following exercise.

 - Armstrong LE.
 Exertional Heat Illnesses.
 Human Kinetics; 2003.